""

 Example: PreToolUse Hook

 When the AI attempts to edit a file, the PreToolUse hook intercepts before execution.
 BoundaryEnforcer, CrossReferenceValidator, and other services validate the action.
-If any service blocks, the edit never happens—architecturally impossible to bypass.
+If any service blocks, the edit does not proceed—the hook architecture prevents bypass without explicit override flags.

 Contrast: Bolt-on compliance systems monitor actions after they occur, creating separation between governance and execution.
 An AI agent could theoretically disable monitoring or exploit gaps.
 Tractatus eliminates that separation.